Current Flow in Topological Insulator Josephson Junctions due to Imperfections: Josephson current due to variation of the width

 This result, when analyzed with the help of Eq.~\eqref{current_disorder}, immediately tells us that the observed effect was produced by the low-lying excitations of the system, as it is their contribution that gets enhanced by the $\tanh\left(\frac{\beta E}{2}\right)$ function upon the temperature drop.
 Using the experimentally observed value of the zero-field ($N=0$) critical current $I_{c}(B=0)\sim 2\,\rm{\mu A}$ (see Ref.~\onlinecite{park2024corbino}), as well as a rough estimate of the Corbino disk dimensions $L/W\sim20$, we may recover the size of the energy gap from the approximate relation~\cite{titov2006josephson} $I_{c}(B=0)\sim \frac{\pi\Delta}{\Phi_{0}}\frac{L}{W}$ to be $\frac{\pi\Delta}{\Phi_{0}}\sim 100\,$nA ($\Delta/k_B\approx 5$K).
 For the contribution of the first CdGM state to the Josephson current at $T\ll E_{1,k} = \omega_{Bk}$ we obtain

 Introducing a typical variation of the width $\delta W$ and estimating roughly $|\partial W/\partial y_{k}| \sim \delta W/L = \delta W/(N \ell_B)$ we obtain

 We have allowed for the width variations of the order of $10\%$, that is $\delta{W}/W\sim0.1$.
 Taking into account that several low-energy CdGM states can contribute and since $E_{n,k} = \sqrt{n} E_{1,k}$, i.e., $\delta I_n \sim \sqrt{n} \,\delta I_1$, we see that our simple logic gives rise to a correct quantitative estimate of the observed current~\cite{park2024corbino}.
+An example of width irregularity is provided in App.~\ref{App:ExampleIrregularity}.